Facebook Business Launch Plan - Sell on Facebook...: Launch Steps Under £300 (UK)

 How do I avoid scams on Facebook Marketplace?

-To avoid scams, only deal with buyers and sellers who have a verified profile and a good reputation.
+Only deal with buyers and sellers who have a verified profile and a good reputation.
 Never send money or pay for items upfront.
 Also, be wary of extremely low prices or items that seem too good to be true.

 Conclusion